Homemade baby food can be quick and easy to prepare, and your baby will love it. Check out our step-by-step guide.

 Your homemade brand of baby food is a tasty alternative to the store-bought varieties.
 Here's how to get started.

-You'll need a blender or a food processor, a chopping knife and ice-cube trays if you want to freeze extra batches.
+You'll need a blender or a food processor, a chopping knife, and ice-cube trays if you want to freeze extra batches.

-Keep it clean.
-Your baby's immune system is still developing, so wash and scrub fruits and veggies before cooking them.
+Your baby's immune system is still developing, so it’s best to wash and scrub fruits and veggies before cooking them.
 Keep a clean preparation surface and

 be sure to serve it lukewarm (and mashed for smaller babies) so it doesn't burn her mouth.
 Not all your food is suitable for your baby: wait until she's a

-Start small.
 Introduce one food at a time.
 Waiting at least two or three days before you introduce another helps you monitor for possible allergic reactions.

 Try these proven favorites to delight your little one's tastebuds:

 Peel a ripe banana and an avocado.
 Mash together until smooth (no need to cook!).

-If your baby doesn't take to solids right away, don't worry too much: your breast milk or formula is her primary source of nutrition for the first year anyway.
+If your baby doesn't take to solids right away, don't worry too much: breast milk or formula is her primary source of nutrition for the first year anyway.